-- 35. The Authority expects insurers to have implemented policies and procedures for the escalation of matters regarding material climate risks.
-Therefore, insurers should establish procedures to regularly report relevant information on material climate risk exposures, including results of scenario analyses, monitoring and mitigating actions, to the board and senior management for review and decision-making, consistent with the insurer's risk appetite and overall risk management framework. - 36.
-The extent and frequency of reporting should be commensurate with the nature and magnitude of the insurer's risk exposure and clearly reflected.
+39. In the instance of material climate risk exposures, the Authority expects insurers to follow the same escalation procedures that apply to all risks facing them.
+In instances where climate risk-related escalation procedures vary from existing escalation policies and procedures, these differences should be outlined along with the reasoning behind them.
+Furthermore, the procedures of regularly reporting relevant information on material climate risk exposures to the board and senior management for review and decision-making should include the results of scenario analyses, monitoring and mitigating actions consistent with the insurer's risk appetite and overall risk management framework.

+40. The extent and frequency of reporting should be commensurate with the nature and magnitude of the insurer's risk exposure and clearly reflected.